kibotu/adb-turbo/README.md

 **Testing with SmolChat App:**

-We tested the profiles using the SmolChat app to measure their impact on token count for local LLMs:
+We tested the profiles using the [SmolChat-Android](https://github.com/shubham0204/SmolChat-Android)) to measure their impact on token count for local LLMs:

 <table>
   <tr>